WalletScrutiny/WalletScrutinyCom/_android/com.wyre.trade.md

 The app developer is listed as "Remitty LLC," and has developed two other apps with neither of them involved in cryptocurrencies.

+Notably, many of the 5-star reviews only state things such as "nice app" or "Awesome" while many different 1-star reviews say that the app is fake or a scam.

 ## The Site

 The official site is fairly small and only has a few pages worth noting.
 The link to the IOS app does not work.